-In 2022, we used Total Revenue, Operating Income/(loss) and Total Operating Cash Burn as the financial performance metrics for determining annual performance bonuses because we believe it is important to focus on driving our top line revenue growth, while focusing on continued improvements to our gross product margins and efficiently investing in our operations to drive towards longer-term, bottom-line profitability.
-This ultimately results in our ability to maintain acceptable levels of cash burn, setting a path to generating positive cash flow through our overall business performance.
+In 2023, we used Total Revenue, Operating Income (Loss) and Cash and Cash Equivalents as the financial performance metrics for determining annual performance bonuses because we believe it is important to focus on driving our top line revenue growth, while focusing on continued improvements to our gross product margins and efficiently investing in our operations to drive towards long-term profitability.
+This ultimately results in our ability to maintain acceptable levels of cash burn, setting a path to potentially generating positive cash flow through our overall business performance.

-2022 Annual Incentive Plan Payouts.
-Based on the actual financial performance results, the funding for performance bonuses was set at 0% of each NEO's applicable target.
+2023 Annual Incentive Plan Payouts.
+Based on the actual financial performance results, the funding for performance bonuses was set at 74.7% of each NEO's applicable target.
 The Committee retains discretion to further adjust the award upward or downward based on its assessment of individual performance.
-The following table lists the actual awards earned by the NEOs in 2022 (and paid in 2023):
+The following table lists the actual awards earned by the NEOs in 2023:

 Name Bonus Target (% of Base Salary) Bonus Target (\$) Actual Award Payout (\$)

-Charles D. Goodwin 85 % \$ 410,125 \$ -
+Charles D. Goodwin 85 % \$ 410,125 \$ 306,363

-Moshe Citronowicz 30 % \$ 93,450 \$
+Moshe Citronowicz 30 % \$ 93,450 \$ 69,807

-Todd Hornsby 55 % \$ 202,400 \$ -
+Todd Hornsby 55 % \$ 202,400 \$ 151,193

+Matthew Hill 50 % \$ 16,346 \$ 12,211

-Tara Semb 50 % \$ 171,250 \$ -
+Tara Semb 50 % \$ 160,459 \$ 119,863